 Correct!
-You don’t have to purchase them on a regular basis like your normal safety shaver, however, about once every year and a half or so, you should consider getting new blades if you are experiencing any pulling or gradual irritation thats occurred during the use of using your shaver.
+You don’t have to purchase them on a regular basis like your normal safety shaver; however, about once every year and a half or so, you should consider getting new blades if you are experiencing any pulling or gradual irritation that’s occurred during the use of using your shaver.

-Typical cost for replacement blades are still significantly cheaper than buying replacement cartridges for a safety shaver.
+Typical costs for replacement blades are still significantly cheaper than buying replacement cartridges for a safety shaver.
 They will set you back around $30 for a foil head and about $35 for a rotary head.

 Is an Electric Shaver Worth the Investment?

-The biggest benefit to the electric shaver is convenience.
-Especially if you are shaving on a daily basis.
+The biggest benefit to the electric shaver is convenience, especially if you are shaving on a daily basis.

-Some guys who just need to get out the door quickly in the morning and can’t concentrate on sharpening blades, lathering on shaving cream, etc. This is why there is a market for electric shavers.
+Some guys just need to get out the door quickly in the morning and can’t concentrate on sharpening blades, lathering on shaving cream, etc. This is why there is a market for electric shavers.

 Whether you are shaving in your car on your way to work, or just simply don’t want to worry about cleanup, electric shavers make sense.